dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "LLM-as-a-judge benchmark entropy of scores on test dataset, per criteria and per query intent.", ) <entropy_criteria>

-#highlight("TODO: mettre les maths entropie ET INDIQUER QUE C'EST EN NATS?")
-#highlight("TODO: inclure RESULTATS testcase dans appendix -> renommer criterions??")
-#highlight("TODO: définir comment considerer un intent ou l'autre?")
-#highlight("TODO: donner quelque part les résultats raw, par prompt, sinon pas valide??")
-It is important to note that the distribution of prompts by intent is unbalanced as only two prompts from the test dataset (#ref(<test_dataset>)) are classified as "factual", while the seven remaining ones are classified as "actionable".
+It is important to note that the distribution of prompts by intent is unbalanced as only two prompts from the test dataset (#ref(<test_dataset>)) are classified as "factual" (no° 1 and 4), while the seven remaining ones are classified as "actionable".

 These results summarize and introduce further comparison between the expert evaluation and G-eval benchmarking framework, assessing differences between the baseline configuration and a smaller one.
 With the different results presented, the following chapter discusses their implications.